vassan1h/Database-project/README.md

 # Metabolic Model Database Web App

 This is a Flask-based web application for uploading, querying, and visualizing gap-filled genome-scale metabolic models (GEMs), built as part of a database project for storing and managing metabolic reconstruction data in MariaDB.
 The app is to be used exclusively within SegreLab and findings are yet to be published.
+Hence did not add the SQL data to this repo.

 ## 🔍 Features